 At Sierra Therapy Group, we use play on a daily basis to engage our young clients.
-We know that the right toys can help children develop physically, mentally, and socially.
+We know that there are better toys than others that can help children develop physically, mentally, and socially.
 We would like to share our ideas on which toys and games would make great holiday gifts for the children in your lives. **See the bottom of the blog for lists of toys by age**

 The ideal toys are multipurpose and versatile.
 Also, keep in mind that good toys will encourage communication, imagination, and coordination.
 Finally, look for toys that are safe and inexpensive.